Benzalkonium chloride

-Benzalkonium chloride (BZK, BKC, BAK, BAC), also known as alkyldimethylbenzylammonium chloride (ADBAC) and by the trade name Zephiran, is a type of cationic surfactant.
+Benzalkonium chloride (BZK, BKC, BAK, BAC), also known as alkyldimethylbenzylammonium chloride (ADBAC) is a type of cationic surfactant.
 It is an organic salt classified as a quaternary ammonium compound.
 ADBACs have three main categories of use: as a biocide, a cationic surfactant, and a phase transfer agent.
 ADBACs are a mixture of alkylbenzyldimethylammonium chlorides, in which the alkyl group has various even-numbered alkyl chain lengths.

 Solubility and physical properties

 Depending on purity, benzalkonium chloride ranges from colourless to a pale yellow (impure).
 Benzalkonium chloride is readily soluble in ethanol and acetone.
 Dissolution in water is ready, upon agitation.
 Aqueous solutions should be neutral to slightly alkaline.
 Solutions foam when shaken.
 Concentrated solutions have a bitter taste and a faint almond-like odour.

 Standard concentrates are manufactured as 50% and 80% w/w solutions, and sold under trade names such as BC50, BC80, BAC50, BAC80, etc. The 50% solution is purely aqueous, while more concentrated solutions require incorporation of rheology modifiers (alcohols, polyethylene glycols, etc.) to prevent increases in viscosity or gel formation under low temperature conditions.